All Episodes

 That's right.

-Let's not leave out the first part of the preamble.
+Let's not leave out the first part of that preamble.

-Right there, you have half this country or a third of the country the libs that don't like that already off off uh offshore, uh endowed by their creator with certain unalienable rights.
+Right there, you have half this country or a third of the country, the libs that don't like that already offshore, endowed by their Creator with certain unalienable rights.

 Right.

-Now, to give you an idea, constitutional scholars have been struggling for two hundred years over what did they say unalienable for instead of inalienable.
+Now, to give you an idea, constitutional scholars have been struggling for 200 years over what did they say unalienable for instead of inalienable.

-No, but life comes first without the you can't.
+No, but life comes first without you can't.

-Definitely can't have the liberty or the pursuit of happiness unless you're alive.
+You can't have liberty or the pursuit of happiness unless you're alive.

-But what that st what that says is that that that uh we are all endowed by our creator.
+But what that says is that we are all endowed by our creator.

 So you're exactly right.

-So if you if if in that sense, and and the declaration is clearly one of the founding documents that they got the whole thing started.
+So if in that sense, and the Declaration is clearly one of the founding documents that they got the whole thing started.

-Then they can wait a minute, we're the people of Oregon.
+Then they go, wait a minute, we're the people of Oregon.

 I thought you conservatives believe in states' rights.

-I thought you believe in the rights of the people over the federal government.
+I thought you believed in the rights of the people over the federal government.

-I mean, the the they these are this these issues go deeper than just states' rights versus federalism.
+I mean, these issues go deeper than just states' rights versus federalism.

-Because if we're able to ace out of the equation, if if if government as we were founded is not going to protect, stand for, defend the right to life, liberty, and pursuit of happiness, then who will?
+Because if we're able to ace out of the equation, if government, as we were founded, is not going to protect, stand for, defend the right to life, liberty, and pursuit of happiness, then who will?

 Well, why do we want to corrupt the medical profession here?

-A six-pack and a hose and go sit in your car and wave Sayanara.
+If people want to kill themselves, there are ways of doing this: a six-pack and a hose and go sit in your car and wave Sayonara.

 You can take a cruise ship on Lake George in New York.

-But when those who claim they want to die want to take other institutions of the country and kill them.
+But when those who claim they want to die want to take other institutions of the country and kill them, the people, it's a toughy, folks.

 It's a toughie because we all grow up thinking the majority rules in a democracy.